 Other important ways to optimize your pillar page:

-- Add the primary keyword into the page title and some of the subheadings.
+- Use the primary keyword in your page title and some of the subheadings.

-- Incorporate the primary keyword into the title tag and meta description.
+- Incorporate the primary keyword into a compelling title tag and meta description.

 - Mention the primary keyword in the first paragraph of the introduction, if possible.

 - Implement long-tail keywords in the body of the text.